amolsood/notes/AWS/RDS/Highlights.md

 - RDS is for OLTP workloads
 - Not suitable for OLAP, use Redshift for data warehousing
 - Multi-AZ
-  - Exact copy of production database in another AZ
+  - Exact copy of production database in another AZ (not all AZs in that region)
   - Used for disaster recovery
   - Automatic failover to standby instance, Configuration managed by AWS in case of failover
 - Read Replica